Cornetti alla crema

 Cornetti alla crema a.k.a.
-Cream Horn and Creampuffs is a 1981 commedia sexy all'italiana, directed by Sergio Martino.
+Cream Horn and Creampuffs is a 1981 Italian sex comedy film, directed by Sergio Martino.

 Edwige Fenech, Lino Banfi and Milena Vukotic are featured in a comedic tale about a couple attempting to elude the woman's jealous boyfriend, a professional football player, as well as the man's wife.

 Plot

 Italy, 1980s.
 Domenico (Lino Banfi), a tailor who tailors clothes to fit priests and prelates, married and a father, meets the glamorous and prosperous Marianna (Edwige Fenech), an aspiring opera singer.
 Attracted by the beauty of the girl, he tries to seduce her.